Bellingham Cruise Terminal

 O.Shane Balloun grew up all over the United States before his family settled in Bellingham, Washington.
 He attended Cornell University as a Dean's Scholar, graduating with an A.B. in Mathematics.

 After college, he worked in high tech in Silicon Valley, enjoying a stint in the hard disk drive industry before beginning work at Google.
 While at Google, O.Shane had the pleasure of serving on teams that launched Gmail and Google Product Search (formerly Froogle).
-He also did policy and support engineering work for Google's advertising products.

 After Google, O.Shane earned his J.D. with honor from the University of Wyoming, graduating in the top 3% of his class and garnering induction into the Order of the Coif.
 He also holds an LL.M.
-(Master of Laws) in Admiralty from Tulane University Law School, the world's top maritime law program.
+(Master of Laws) in Admiralty from Tulane University Law School, the world's top admiralty law program.
 He graduated with distinction.

 He has published articles about the interaction of the Carriage of Goods by Sea Act with domestic inland transportation statutes,1 the defendant's jury trial rights in Jones Act seaman claims,2 and the intersection of seasteading and American criminal law enforcement in admiralty.3 O.Shane has also written an article about how the Tenth Amendment supports various states' firearms freedom acts.4

 O.Shane is licensed to practice in California and Washington.
 He is also admitted to practice in all United States District Courts in California, the U.S. District Court for the Western District of Washington, and the U.S. Court of Appeals for the Ninth Circuit.

 O.Shane loves his family, enjoys strategy games and photography, and scuba dives as a certified Divemaster.